raspberrypi/usbboot/docs/secure-boot.md

 If any signature or hash verification fails, the current boot mode is aborted and the firmware advances to the next boot mode.

+### Pi 4 vs Pi 5 secure-boot differences
+On Raspberry Pi 4 devices using the BCM2711 SoC, the boot ROM only checks that `bootsys` is signed by Raspberry Pi’s key.

+On Raspberry Pi 5 devices using the BCM2712 SoC, when secure-boot is enabled, the boot ROM requires `bootsys` to be signed by Raspberry Pi’s private key *and* counter-signed with the customer’s private key.
+This allows customers to authorize specific Raspberry Pi bootloader firmware versions: a firmware update cannot be installed unless the customer signs it.

 See also:-
 * Secure boot BCM2711 [chain of trust diagram](secure-boot-chain-of-trust-2711.pdf).
 * Secure boot BCM2712 [chain of trust diagram](secure-boot-chain-of-trust-2712.pdf).